Birth Control Breastfeeding

 Can I Get Pregnant Two Weeks After Giving Birth?

 It’s unlikely.
 At two weeks after birth, your body is recovering and settling from birth.
-Most of your pregnancy hormones have typically settled by this point, but your uterus is still shrinking back to its pre-pregnant size.
+Most of your pregnancy hormones have typically settled by this point, but your uterus is still shrinking back to its pre-pregnant size26.

 Can Birth Control Affect Milk Supply?

-There is a small risk that estrogen-containing birth control could reduce your milk supply.
+There is a small risk that estrogen-containing birth control could reduce29 your milk supply.
 This is one reason why it is not recommended that you begin a combination hormonal birth control until 4-6 weeks postpartum to give you time to establish breastfeeding.

 This includes combined hormonal contraceptives such as: